Vigil Mass on Saturday at 4:00pm at St. Thomas More church,

 St. Thomas More moved to its’ new home at Grace Presbyterian Church in December of 1979.
 The church was eventually purchased outright and consecrated as a Catholic Church by Bishop Doyle on October 22nd, 1999.

 Over time, connected mission churches were established in Pontypool, Nestleton and Bewdley.
 Eventually the Nestleton mission church was named St. Bernadette mission church and moved to the United Church in Yelverton.
+In September 2017, the mission moved once again to it’s current location in North Nestleton.

 Father Craig Cruikshank was appointed administrator of our parish in July 2015.
 Originally from Lindsay, ON., Fr.
 Craig was ordained to the presbyterate in May of 2009 after completing formation at St. Augustine’s Seminary in Toronto.
 After serving as an associate pastor at the Cathedral of St. Peter-in-Chains in Peterborough and later in the same role at St. Alphonsus parish in Peterborough, Father Craig served as the director for vocations, evangelization and youth for five years before beginning his service at our parish in August of 2015.